Modified:

-The war on terrorism that started after 9/11 is still ongoing, it goes through name changes but the core of the conflict remains the same, we are involved in a conflict against a nebulous group of terrorists.
-This is not a war in the conventional sense, nor is it winnable in the conventional sense.
+The war on terrorism that started after 9/11 is still ongoing.
+It goes through name changes but the core of the conflict remains the same; we are involved in a conflict against a nebulous group of terrorists.
+This is neither a war in the conventional sense, nor is it winnable in the conventional sense.
 We win when there are no more terrorist attacks, even capturing Osama bin Laden no longer makes more than a symbolic difference.
-Previous conflicts have shown that terrorism can be won, for example the IRA gave up its guns and stopped bombing, but such examples are localised, a deal cant be reached with al Qaeda globally to make peace, so can it be won, or even end?
+Previous conflicts have shown that terrorism can be won.
+For example, the IRA gave up its guns and stopped bombing.
+However, such examples were localised, and it is debatable as to whether a deal can be reached with al Qaeda globally to make peace.
+Overall, can the war on terror be won, or even end?

 We should hope so, given all the hype around it.